JackEdTaylor/expra-wise24/_sources/introduction/setup.md

-# Setup for the course
+# Setup for the Course

 There are a few things you need to get working on your machine in order to follow this course.
 Don't worry though!
 Everything will be open source, won't require a lot of storage, and will be explained in detail.